Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 **Future features** -
 1. To connect a database to the form page and receive e-mails from the users.

-2. In the event that another developer needs to use this project, I left uncommented codes on the Contact me html page: where the server should be connected, where the modal must be removed or uncommented in the events of the service becoming unavailable in the future and to change the submit button text back to 'send'.
+2. In the event that another developer needs to use this project, I left uncommented codes on the Contact me html page: where the e-mail server should be connected, where the modal must be removed or uncommented in the events of the service becoming unavailable in the future and to change the submit button text back to 'send'.

 3. When I have more experience in JavaScript, Python, (etc), I want to create a separate page for coding and contributions.

-4. The tablet design is based on the rotation of book, vertical.
-Would like to add screen rotation, so when the user opens the website on a tablet it is viewable landscape or portrait.
+4. The tablet design orientation is based on reading a book (vertical).
+I would like to add screen rotation, so when the user opens the website on a tablet it is viewable landscape or portrait.

 5. As I continue my studies, there will always be room for improvement and as such this project will continue to grow and upgrade.